-Audit Committee
+• Audit Committee

-Audit Committee was constituted on February 17, 2007 and reconstituted on May 31, 2021.
-It comprises of 4 directors.
-Out of four directors three are independent.
+Audit Committee was constituted on February 17, 2007.
+On account of sudden and sad demise of Mr. V. Mohan, the committee was further re-constituted on November 26, 2021.
+It comprises of 3 directors.
+Out of three directors two are independent.
 All members of the Audit Committee are financially literate.
 Moreover, the Chairman and members of the Audit Committee have 'accounting or related financial management expertise'.